jsduenass/yourTeamWebsite/content/posts/data-analysis/intro/index.md

   sidebar:
     name: "data analysis"
     identifier: data-science
-    weight: 10
+    weight: 4
 ---

-This is the data analysis main page
+This is the starting page for the data analysis section main page